osandadeshan/healenium-demo/ReadMe.md

 **serverPort** - The above-mentioned server's port

-Run the tests using ***'mvn clean test'*** to generate a new report from the command line.
+Run the tests using ***`mvn clean test`*** to generate a new report from the command line.
 A link to the report generated in the console will appear after a successful test run.

 ![image](https://user-images.githubusercontent.com/9147189/137932747-b879f236-dbad-4db6-9f32-71922a08864d.png)